 Awaken your creativity with clay and learn to center the clay on the potter’s wheel making basic forms: bowls, cylinders and mugs with handles.
 Technical skills of “wheel throwing”; or, as I like to say to my students, “wheel pulling” will be emphasized.
 Ceramic terms defined, repertoire of surface decoration skills broaden and the mysteries of clay explored and glaze combinations applied to student fired bisque-ware.
 Some of the things that I would like for my students to accomplish are: technical skill of centering, wedging clay and the exploration of form.
 Whether you are a beginning student or renewing forgotten skills this class will develop your hand/eye co-ordination and arouse your curiosity to new possibilities in clay.

 Olive B. “Lolly” Durant is a part-time studio potter in her studio, Down & Under; as well as, a teaching studio potter/ SCCA, Scenic City Clay Arts, serves a SCCA Board Secretary, and is an active member of TN Craft.
 Lolly left full time, public school teaching to pursue a new career path as a potter, artist, and arts co-ordinator for public art events & workshops.
-She is employed by Lee University to Supervisor Student Art Teachers, teach Art Methods and Special studio course: Printmaking Spring 2019.
+She is employed by Lee University to Supervisor Student Art Teachers, teaches Art Methods and Special studio course: Printmaking Spring 2019.
 She received a B.A. in Studio Art/ Education from Converse College and a M.A. in Studio Art (painting and printmaking) / Education from N.Y.U.
 She is the sole proprietor of E&O Enterprise where she and her daughter, Evie collaborate in community art and theater projects.

 Lolly studied pottery under the direction of Maggie MaMahon, U.T.C.
 Ceramics(2004-2005).